MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Invoke-CMReport.md

 ```

 ## DESCRIPTION
-The **Invoke-CMReport** cmdlet invokes a Microsoft SQL Server Reporting Services report that displays information about data and operations in Microsoft System Center Configuration Manager.
+The **Invoke-CMReport** cmdlet invokes a Microsoft SQL Server Reporting Services report that displays information about data and operations in Configuration Manager.
 The reporting services point is a site system role that you install on a server that runs Microsoft SQL Server Reporting Services.

 > [!NOTE]